MilesGorman/milesgorman.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a PhD student at the University of Southern California, working on quantum error correction and fault tolerance.
+I am a PhD student at the University of Southern California.
+My research focuses on quantum error correction and fault tolerance.

 The best way to contact me is by email: [mdgorman@usc.edu](mailto:mdgorman@usc.edu).